Toronto Argonauts: Name and colours

-Since the team's foundation in 1873, "the Argonauts" name has been in continuous use, a record in North American professional sports.
-The Chicago Cubs (1870) and the Atlanta Braves (1871) franchises of Major League Baseball are older, but both teams have changed their name more than once, and the Braves have also changed cities.
+Since the team's foundation in 1873, the Argonauts name has been in continuous use, a record in North American professional sports.
+The Atlanta Braves (1871) franchise of Major League Baseball is older, but has changed their name and city more than once.
 The Argonauts are the oldest professional football team in North America.

 The name "Argonauts" is derived from Greek mythology: according to legend, Jason and the Argonauts were a group of heroes who set out to find the Golden Fleece aboard the ship Argo sometime before the Trojan War.
 Given its nautical theme, the name Argonaut was adopted by a group of amateur rowers in Toronto in 1872.
 The Argonaut Rowing Club, which still exists today, went on to found the football club with the same name a year later.
-Given their roots in a rowing squad, the team is often referred to as the "boatmen" and less often the "scullers".
+Given their roots in a rowing squad, the team is often referred to as "the Boatmen" and less often "the Scullers".

 In the 19th century, the most renowned rowing teams in the world were from the University of Oxford and the University of Cambridge in England.
 The Toronto rowers, many of whom had associations with the English schools, adopted uniforms incorporating the light blue of Cambridge and the dark blue of Oxford.
 In turn, the footballers adopted the colours and the phrase "double blue" became synonymous with the team.
-Blue has become the traditional colour of top-level teams in Toronto (e.g. the Toronto Maple Leafs and Toronto Blue Jays).
+Blue has become the traditional colour of top-level teams in Toronto, such as the Toronto Maple Leafs and Toronto Blue Jays.

 The team's other official colour is white.
-Its current helmet design features an Oxford blue background, with an Oxford blue and Cambridge blue round shield inscribed with a white, capital letter A. For most of the team's history, the logo featured some form of a boat, often incorporating a football.
+Its current helmet design features a Cambridge blue background, with the team logo featuring a boat incorporating a football.